|Share / Tweet / Pin Me!|

 |7)||Relative adjectives||j’ai vu l’enfant, lequel enfant pleurait||I saw the child, said child was crying|

-* Qualifying adjectives are what you typically think of when someone says "adjective."
+* Descriptive adjectives are what you typically think of when someone says "adjective."
 They have a single function: to describe nouns, such as blue, hot, small, or lovely.

 ** Articles, cardinal numbers, and some indefinite adjectives are exceptions: they can be used together.